re-link/commonJavascript/README.md

 # commonJavascript
-It's a repository for saving common javascript。
+It's a repository for saving common javascript.